Jarn/jarn.mkrelease/README.rst

 Upload with SCP
 ===============

-The simplest distribution location is a server directory shared through Apache.
+The simplest distribution location is a server directory reachable with ssh.
 Releasing a package means scp-ing it to the appropriate place on the server::

   $ mkrelease -d customerA